bryanyee/stock-app/notes.md

 ### Extra Credit Ideas:
 - Make the app look good using material design or bootstrap
-- Lazy load stocks module
+- :white_check_mark: Lazy load stocks module
 - Add unit tests
 - Use Redux
 - Toast notification when a stock is added or removed